The mandate of the Criminal Investigations Program is to investigate suspected cases of tax evasion, fraud and other serious violations of tax laws.

 Court convictions are publicized in local, regional and national media to communicate the consequences of fraud committed against the Canadian public and to maximize the deterrent effect of these convictions.

-To view convictions by province, please visit our Convictions page.
+To view these news releases by province, please visit our Criminal investigations actions, charges, and convictions page.

 For more information on the results of our compliance activities, refer to our Annual Reports to Parliament.